olipinski/rl_werewolf/rlwolf/evaluation/README.md

 #### Difference of SAT [DSAT]
 We can evaluate the difference between consecutive votes for each agent.
-Taking into account the STTM matrix for some agent we retrive two consecutive rows ($r_i$ and $r_{i+1}$).
+Taking into account the STTM matrix for some agent we retrieve two consecutive rows ($r_i$ and $r_{i+1}$).
 For the comparison to be fair we need to save the number of alive agent at each day in a vector which will be called `alive`.

 Trimming both the rows and getting the first $alive_i$ elements will guarantee a fair comparison.
-The the formula is as follows:
+The formula is as follows:

 $DSAT =\sum_{i=1}^{days}{IDF(r_i,r_{i+1},alive_i)}/days$